emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 3. Enter `{"msg": "Hello EMQX"}` to produce a message to the `testtopic-out` topic using the producer and press enter.

-4. Check the subcription in MQTTX.
+4. Check the subscription in MQTTX.
 The following message from Kafka should be received under the topic `t/1`:

    ```json
    {